riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 <img src="../images/posts/package-based-architecture-part-1/bad-add-btn.png" class="img-responsive" />

 ###Making our three feature packages modular.
-To solve this we will create a main index page for our customer functionality and remove the add button functionality from our current list customer templates.
+To enhance modularity we will create a main index page for our customer functionality.
+We'll also remove the add button from the list customer template and put it in it's own template.

-Let's start of by creating our index page.
+Let's start off by creating the index page.
+A good place for this file will be in the `customer` package.

 #####Terminal
 {% highlight Bash %}